-Prioritizing which riders should be given more attention definitely makes a lot of common sense to me.
+Prioritizing which riders should be given more attention makes a lot of common sense.
 The probability of a positive test is a lot higher when you test the riders who are the most suspicious.
 That is the fundamental concept of the blood passport scheme.

-As a medical doctor I am well used to prioritizing which blood samples should be used on which patients.
-From a cost and benefits point of view this system of prioritization does not differ too much from what the UCI is trying to achieve.
+As a medical doctor, I am well used to prioritizing which blood samples should be used on which patients.
+From a cost and benefits point of view, this prioritization system does not differ too much from what the UCI is trying to achieve.

-I think that the blood passport scheme is a great tool to get more value for the limited resources available for anti-doping.
-The information about this program should never have ended up at the offices of the media and I have no words for that.
-I also feel extremely sorry for all the riders and teams named on this list.
+The blood passport scheme is a great tool to get more value for the limited resources available for anti-doping.
+The information about this program should never have ended up at the media offices, and I have no words for that.
+I also feel incredibly sorry for all the riders and teams named on this list.

-But while the UCI should clearly be sorry for the way this information was leaked to the press, it should not apologise for the way the data is compiled or interpreted.
+But while the UCI should be sorry for how this information was leaked to the press, it should not apologize for how the data is compiled or interpreted.
 The list is a vital working document that establishes an order of priority for carrying out doping tests.

-This prioritization is crucial: it is established based upon a number of solid indications and not upon mere coincidence or conjecture.
+This prioritization is crucial: it is established based upon many solid indications and not upon mere coincidence or conjecture.

-So there is no doubt in my mind that the blood passport scheme could be the tool needed to eventually wipe away the scourge of doping from our wonderful sport.
+So there is no doubt in my mind that the blood passport scheme could be the tool needed to eventually wipe away the scourge of doping from our fantastic sport.